uses

 Over-engineered notification delivery system.

 IKEA Bekant Standing desk - It’s done me well for the price, but starting to sound a bit creaky.
-I would like to replace it with something that has settings so I can start/stop it at the correct height quickly.
+I would like to replace it with something a bit more sturdy.

 Fully Jarvis Dual Monitor arm with laptop tray - this is new-ish, and allows me to position the laptop in relation to my main screen.
 I used a Rain Design mStand for years and recommend it, but I wanted to free up space on my desk, and the dual monitor arm allows that.
 It has some wobble, but I blame the desk for that.